-Queenstown Airport Corporation is the Council's only controlled organisation and it is a Council-controlled trading organisation (CCTO).
+Queenstown Airport Corporation is the Council's only controlled organisation.
 For more information on this entity please refer to Council's website.
 Statements of Intent and regular reports are prepared and are generally publicly available.

 Elected Members

 The Mayor has an office at the Council offices at 10 Gorge Road, Queenstown.
 Contact with the Mayor can be made through the EA to the Mayor on 03 441 0499 or via the email address mayor@qldc.govt.nz.